cdsama/LuaProfiler/README.md

 just drag `*.lua_profile_json.txt` to main window.

->Tips: Installing `everything` on windows helps to find file instantly.
+>Tips: Installing `everything` on windows helps to find files instantly.

 #### Expand stack
 1. click on the arrow to expand/fold stack